UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_end.md

 type: slides
 ---

-# What Did We Learn
+# What Did we Learn and What to Expect in Assignment 8

 ---

-## What Did We Learn
+## Module Learning Outcomes

-In this module you've learned how to
+In this module you learned how to

 - Explain the Jupyter Book ecosystem
 - Install Jupyter Book